Let Alaska Real Estate Appraisal help you learn if you can get rid of your PMI

 The market was accepting down payments as low as 10, 5 and often 0 percent in the peak of last decade's mortgage boom.
 How does a lender handle the added risk of the small down payment?
 The solution is Private Mortgage Insurance or PMI.
 This additional policy covers the lender if a borrower defaults on the loan and the value of the property is less than the loan balance.

 PMI can be expensive to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is lumped into the mortgage payment and often isn't even tax deductible.
 It's profitable for the lender because they secure the money, and they get paid if the borrower defaults, separate from a piggyback loan where the lender consumes all the deficits.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

-How buyers can refrain from paying PMI
+How homebuyers can refrain from bearing the cost of PMI

 Want to learn more about PMI and the Homeowners Protection Act?
 Click this link: